 Three CIMIS climate stations were initially operated within the SMVMA for varying periods of time, specifically at Santa Maria, Betteravia, and Guadalupe between 1983 and 1997 (see Appendix A, Figure 3).
 Subsequently, CIMIS stations began operating near Sisquoc and on the southern Nipomo Mesa, the latter located just outside of the SMVMA, with climate data available for full calendar years beginning in 2001 and 2007, respectively.
-Most recently, a CIMIS climate station located on the floor of the Santa Maria Valley ("Santa Maria II" near the Santa Maria airport, see Appendix A, Figure 3) was reestablished in April 2011.
+Most recently, a CIMIS climate station located on the floor of the Santa Maria Valley ("Santa Maria II" near the

+Santa Maria airport, see Appendix A, Figure 3) was reestablished in April 2011.
 A full calendar year of data from Santa Maria II was available for the first time in 2012.
 These six stations have recorded daily reference evapotranspiration (ETo) and precipitation amounts, with annual ETo values typically ranging between 42 and 53 inches and averaging about 48 inches, as shown in a bar chart of the historical ETo values for the SMVMA (Figure 2.4-2).

-Daily climate data for 2016 from the Santa Maria II, Nipomo, and Sisquoc stations are listed in Table 2.4-2, specifically daily, monthly, and annual ETo and precipitation amounts.
-Annual ETo values ranged from 41.3 inches (Nipomo) to 48.5 inches (Sisquoc).
-Annual precipitation amounts were reported as 13.3 inches at the Sisquoc station, 14.3 inches at the Nipomo station, with a questionable recorded total of 2.6 inches at the Santa Maria II station.
-It should be noted that the Santa Maria II station ceased proper operations for calculating ETo in early September, specifically irrigation of the turf surrounding the climate recording equipment was suspended due to a change in land ownership.
-As a result, the ETo values for this station for the remainder of the year were estimated from those values from the Sisquoc and Nipomo CIMIS stations.
+Daily climate data for 2017 from the Santa Maria II, Nipomo, and Sisquoc stations are listed in Table 2.4-2, specifically daily, monthly, and annual ETo and precipitation amounts.
+Annual ETo values ranged from 42.9 inches (Nipomo) to 50.1 inches (Sisquoc).
+Annual precipitation amounts were poorly reported for the CIMIS stations.
+It should be noted that the Santa Maria II station ceased operations for calculating ETo and recording precipitation in early September 2016 and were unavailable for 2017.
+As a result, the 2017 ETo values for this station were estimated from the 2017 values from the Sisquoc and Nipomo CIMIS stations.

-Several characteristics of the 2016 CIMIS station data are worthy of note.
-Evapotranspiration was highest during the months of April through July at all three stations, and the ETo values from the Santa Maria II station were typically intermediate to those from the other two stations.
-In addition, the 2016 total precipitation recorded at the Sisquoc CIMIS station was the most similar to the total amount observed at the Santa Maria Airport precipitation gauge.
-However, the monthly precipitation amounts reported at the CIMIS stations do not track well those of the airport gauge.
-Similar inconsistencies in precipitation data between CIMIS stations and the airport gauge have been observed since 2012.
-For this reason, and as described in the next chapter, the 2016 ETo data from the Santa Maria II CIMIS station and the 2016 precipitation data from the airport gauge were utilized in the estimation of agricultural water requirements for the SMVMA in 2016.
+Several characteristics of the 2017 CIMIS station data are worthy of note.
+As in past years, evapotranspiration was highest during the months of April through July.
+Unfortunately, the 2017 precipitation records from the CIMIS stations were problematic and could not be compared to those of the Santa Maria Airport precipitation gauge.
+The monthly precipitation amounts reported at CIMIS stations have typically not tracked those of the airport gauge, including records back to 2012.
+For this reason, the 2017 ETo data estimated for the Santa Maria II CIMIS station (from recorded 2017 ETo data at the Nipomo and Sisquoc CIMIS stations) and the 2017 precipitation data from the airport gauge were utilized in Chapter 3 of this report to estimate agricultural water requirements for the SMVMA in 2017.